int128/devops-kompose/README.md

 # DevOps Kubernetes

-A compose of the following tools on Kubernetes:
+This is a compose of the following tools on Kubernetes:

 Component | Source
 ----------|-------